Blueprinted and designed integrated science data and services

 The Problem and Solution: Metadata Catalog shared Services Solution Architecture based on Sciencebase.gov and the metadata clearinghouse

 CSS requested Xentity services to assist in analyzing and planning efficiencies to migrate to a shared services across thirty major characterization and analytic national data programs.
-Xentity architects analyzed a portfolio of over 100 systems and 40 major data sets, then provided a blueprint addressing integrating service platforms, migrating geospatial platforms, integrating and migrating web map applications, alternatives for infrastructure, and also new models for supporting the major transformational governance needed.
+Xentity architects analyzed a portfolio of over 100 systems and 40 major data sets.
+Also, they provided a blueprint addressing integrating service platforms, migrating geospatial platforms, integrating and migrating web map applications and alternatives for infrastructure.
+Furthermore, they provided new models for supporting the major transformational governance needed.

 The Outcomes: New data.usgs.gov launched and other parts in work

-The USGS has worked extremely hard on migrating the USGS metadata clearinghouse (http://mercury-ops2.ornl.gov/clearinghouse/), using the technology based from it, sciencebase.gov, and CKAN efforts like data.gov and data.doi.gov, and launched and coordinated an open data effort across USGS on data.usgs.gov.
+The USGS has worked extremely hard on migrating the USGS metadata clearinghouse (http://mercury-ops2.ornl.gov/clearinghouse/).
+They also used the technology based from it, sciencebase.gov, and CKAN efforts like data.gov and data.doi.gov.
+Then they launched and coordinated an open data effort across USGS on data.usgs.gov.
 This has included migrating multiple data catalogs to the site, as well as moving feature datasets solutions to sciencebase.gov.
 Infrastructure migrations in work with enterprise cloud initiatives.
 Some of the web applications have been slower to migrate, but some have moved forward.